 Injure easily, feel weak, break bones easily?
 Magnesium

-High blood pressure, insomnia, blood sugar issues?
+High blood pressure, abnormal heartbeat, insomnia, blood sugar issues?
 Magnesium

 Muscle cramps?
 Magnesium and Potassium